-Activity-based costing is a method of assigning indirect costs to products and services which involves finding cost of each activity involved in the production process and assigning costs to each product based on its consumption of each activity.
+Activity-based costing is a method of assigning indirect costs to products and services by identifying cost of each activity involved in the production process and assigning these costs to each product based on its consumption of each activity.

-Activity-based costing is more refined approach to costing products and services than the traditional costing method.
+Activity-based costing is a more refined approach to costing products and services than the traditional cost allocation methods.
 It involves the following steps:

 - Identification of activities involved in the production process;

 - Classification of each activity according to the cost hierarchy (i.e. into unit-level, batch-level, product-level, and facility-level);

 - Identification and accumulation of total costs of each activity;